How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 These three key legal pages are:

-• Privacy Policy – telling visitors how you protect their private information gleaned from their visits to your site, sign-ups to your newsletter, etc. This is important for being compliant with GDPR and CCPA.
+• Privacy Policy: This tells visitors how you protect their private information gleaned from their visits to your site, sign-ups to your newsletter, etc. This is important for compliance with GDPR and CCPA.

-• Disclaimer – clarifying what visitors can and can’t do with the information on your site, and identifying how you work with affiliate programs and third-party links.
+• Disclaimer: clarify what visitors can and can’t do with the information on your site, and identify how you work with affiliate programs and third-party links.

-• Terms & Conditions – this is the agreement between you and your site visitor as to what they can do with your information.
-Essentially your blog’s rules regarding your content.
+• Terms & Conditions: the agreement between you and your site visitor as to what they can do with your information.
+Essentially, your blog’s rules regarding your content.

 You need all three to legally protect yourself and your blog from potential lawsuits.